 About

-Kristofer Svensson (they/them) is a kacapi musician, music theorist, educator, and composer from Sweden.
+Kristofer Svensson (they/them) is a kacapi musician, music theorist, educator, label manager, and composer from Sweden.

-Svensson studied the shakuhachi with Gunnar Jinmei Linder in Stockholm, the qín with Yung-Hak Chi in Hong Kong, and Sundanese karawitan (with a special emphasis on the kacapi) with, amongst others, Ade Suparman and Dody Satya Ekagustdiman, in West Java.
-These studies were supported by grants from the Indonesian Ministry for Arts and Culture (2013) and the Swedish foundations Gålös (2015), Anna Withlock Memorial Foundation (2014), AAA (2013 and 2015), and Erik och Göran Ennerfelts stiftelse (2015).
-Svensson studied composition with Fujieda Mamoru in Fukuoka, Japan supported by a JASSO Scholarship from the Japanese government (2015).
-Taken together, these musical traditions and lineages form the societal as well as spiritual context for Svensson's work—a context in which artistic, contemplative, and meditative practices merge.
-At the heart of Svensson’s work lies a search for a resolution to the inescapable tension that lies between a commitment to the Buddhist path and a commitment to art.
-Svensson shares reflections from this search in the form of texts on soteriological aesthetics and the philosophy of music online at Intimating Emptiness.
+Svensson’s musical path integrates diverse traditions.
+They studied shakuhachi with Gunnar Jinmei Linder in Stockholm, qín with Yung-Hak Chi in Hong Kong, and Sundanese karawitan—with a special emphasis on the kacapi—with teachers such as Ade Suparman and Dody Satya Ekagustdiman in West Java.
+These studies were supported by grants from the Indonesian Ministry for Arts and Culture (2013) and Swedish foundations including Gålös (2015), Anna Withlock Memorial Foundation (2014), Stiftelsen AAA (2013, 2015), and Erik och Göran Ennerfelts Stiftelse (2015).
+Svensson also studied composition with Fujieda Mamoru in Fukuoka, Japan, supported by a JASSO Scholarship from the Japanese government (2015).

-Svensson's activities as a composer-performer have been supported by grants from Swedish foundations and institutions such as Helge Ax:son Johnson Foundation (2014 and 2015), Anders Sandrews Foundation (2013), four awards from the Swedish Performing Rights Society (STIM, 2013, 2015, 2017, and 2019), three awards from the Society of Swedish Composers (FST, 2016, 2018, and 2023) and a commission through the Swedish Arts Council to write the program stilla sväva, consisting of two pieces for historical keyboard instruments, for Mats Persson and Kristine Scholz. stilla sväva was premiered in 2019 and released on the kuyin label in 2022.
+Their activities as a composer-performer have been supported by grants from the Helge Ax:son Johnson Foundation (2014, 2015), Anders Sandrews Foundation (2013), the Swedish Performing Rights Society (STIM, 2013, 2015, 2017, 2019), and the Society of Swedish Composers (FST, 2016, 2018, 2023).
+They received a commission through the Swedish Arts Council to compose stilla sväva—two works for historical keyboard instruments written for Mats Persson and Kristine Scholz—which premiered in 2019 and was released on kuyin in 2022.

 Contact: